+Our values drive our behaviours - like an internal operating system.
 That thing that drives you crazy?
 It's very likely tied to your values.
 Think about it.
 We don't get upset about things that don't matter to us.
-If something gets you riled up, it's likely because something about it matters to you.
+If something gets you riled up, it's likely because there's something about it that matters to you.

 One of the best and most fun ways to identify your values is to start paying attention to what pisses you off - the things that push your buttons or cause you to twitch.
 As you go about your days, notice what gets you riled up.
-You don't have to change anything, just notice your feelings and get curious about them.
+You don't have to change anything - just notice what you are feeling and get curious about why.